pekkalacd/Introduction-to-Python/Lessons/Basic Operators/README.md

 Much like in mathematics, operators in programming languages also abide by their own order of operations. <br><br>
 **The order at which statements or expressions are evaluated is dictated by *operator precedence***.<br><br>

-**If two or more operators are in the same statement or expression, the operator with the highest precedence will execute first.**<br><br>
+**If two operators with different precedence levels are in the same statement or expression, the operator with the highest precedence will execute first.**<br><br>

 <p align="center">
    <img src="https://user-images.githubusercontent.com/34849400/107112326-6652af80-681c-11eb-89a1-accad15c0898.png"/>